-With 20 years’ experience as a Psychotherapeutic Counsellor, I can help you begin to explore your issues and difficult feelings within the safety of a confidential and supportive counselling relationship.
+With over 20 years’ experience as a Psychotherapeutic Counsellor, I can help you explore your issues and difficult feelings, within the safety of a confidential and supportive counselling relationship.

 I qualified as a Psychotherapeutic Counsellor in 2002, gained a CBT Skills Certificate in 2012 and a post-graduate Supervision Training in 2016.

 I have knowledge and experience working with a wide range of people experiencing emotional and psychological issues, in particular working with multiple forms of Abuse, Addiction/s, Anxiety, Depression, Loss and Bereavement, Low Confidence/Self-Esteem and Trauma/PTSD.